marijnh/Eloquent-JavaScript/04_data.md

 {{index collection, array, "push method", "pop method"}}

-The `push` method adds values to the end of an array, and the the `pop` method does the opposite, removing the last value in the array and returning it.
+The `push` method adds values to the end of an array, and the `pop` method does the opposite, removing the last value in the array and returning it.